Outline of Workflow Processes

 1. Microfilm is sourced

 Newspaper microfilm is sourced from State and Territory Libraries and sent for scanning by one of the scanning contractors on the National Library's service provider panel.
-Permission will be sought from publishers for in-copyright content prior to scanning.
+Permission will be sought from publishers for post-1954 content prior to scanning.

 ISSNs for the digitised titles are requested from the Australian ISSN Agency prior to scanning.